PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 -   Most objects (class instances) will evaluate to True.
 The following evaluate to False:

-    -   Keywords None and False
+    -   Keywords None and False.

     -   Any numeric with a value of zero: 0, 0.0, 0j, Decimal(0) and
-        Fraction(0,1)
+        Fraction(0,1).

     -   Empty sequences, including '', [], (), and {}.
 We'll
         cover sequences momentarily.